Ojage/first_kernel_module/README.md

 # My First Kernel Module

 Welcome to the **First Kernel Module** repository!
 This is a simple Linux kernel module written as part of my exploration into Linux kernel development.
-This module prints fun messages to the kernel logs when loaded and unloaded, and serves as an assignment to build a basic kernel module that interacts with the Linux kernel log system.
+This module logs some messages to the kernel logs when loaded and unloaded, and serves as an assignment [Project 1]to build a basic kernel module that interacts with the Linux kernel log system.

 ## Table of Contents
 - [Overview](#overview)